-The American Oystercatcher (Haematopus palliatus) is the most widely distributed of the four oystercatcher species in the Western Hemisphere.
+The American Oystercatcher Haematopus palliatus is the most widely distributed of the four oystercatcher species in the Western Hemisphere.
 Its range covers almost the entire Atlantic Coast from northeastern United States to southern Argentina; on the Pacific Coast it is found from northern Mexico to central Chile.
-The current plan covers the entire range of the species, and is not intended to serve as a substitute or update for the conservation plan and business plan that cover the U.S. Atlantic and Gulf Coast populations.
-Readers are advised to refer to those plans, available at www.whsrn.org, for more detailed information about that population.
+This assessment covers the entire range of the species, and is not intended to serve as a substitute or update for conservation plans that cover the U.S. Atlantic and Gulf Coast populations.
+Readers are advised to refer to those plans, available at www.whsrn.org, for more detailed information about U.S. populations.

-The subspecific taxonomy of H. palliatus is far from clear, but five races are recognized in this plan, primarily to facilitate reference to specific populations (Figure 1).
+The subspecific taxonomy of H. palliatus is far from clear, but five races are recognized in this assessment, primarily to facilitate reference to specific populations (Fig. 1).
 These are nominate H. p. palliatus (coasts of eastern and southern United States; eastern Mexico; Pacific and Caribbean coasts of Central America; the Caribbean; and northern and eastern South America); H. p. frazari (Gulf of California and western Mexico); H. p. pitanay (coast of western South America); H. p. durnfordi (coast of southeast South America) and H. p. galapagensis (Galapagos Islands).
 The Galapagos race may deserve species status.